 Now I know to use ice.
 It's much more effective.

 Some find having a hot bath to work too, but make sure you use the ice too.
 Have a couple in the freezer so you can change back and forth when they melt.

 Doing what works for migraines, your migraine, becomes somewhat of an art form.
 You will develop a strategy to help reduce the pain over time.

-It takes 2 hours for my triptan to take effect, so I can suffer a fair bit before they kick in, if I don’t pay attention and act asap to my symptoms.
+It takes 2 hours for my Naratriptan to take effect.
+I can suffer a fair bit before they kick in, if I don’t pay attention and act asap (know your warning symptoms).